Rehmatali-cv/Rehmatali-cv.github.io/README.md

 # AI/ML Engineer
 # email: ehsaanalinagyal@gmail.com
 ## Introduction
-I am a Ph.D.
-Scholar at IRDL, CNRS UMR 6027, France, where I’m researching AI-driven Digital Twin systems for failure diagnosis and predictive maintenance in tidal energy turbines.
+dfgsdfgfsdfgsdfgfdsgsfdgsdffg, France, where I’m researching AI-driven Digital Twin systems for failure diagnosis and predictive maintenance in tidal energy turbines.
 My current work focuses on integrating machine learning, signal processing, and computer vision to improve energy efficiency and enable intelligent monitoring solutions in renewable marine systems.

 I hold a Master’s degree in Artificial Intelligence (CGPA 3.7/4) from FAST NUCES Islamabad and a Bachelor’s in Software Engineering from SZABIST Islamabad.
 During my master’s, I explored areas such as deep learning, advanced machine learning, big data, AI mathematics, and image processing.
 My thesis focused on deepfake detection using lighting inconsistencies in retinal and facial movements, blending computer vision with multimedia forensics.